poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 This section will explain how to declare and use named arguments as a teacher may explain
-mathematics: it will present the concepts while abstracting away much of the reasoning, which is detailed more thouroughly in other sections (see [Reference-level explanation][reference-level-explanation]).
+mathematics: it will present the concepts while abstracting away much of the reasoning, which is detailed more thoroughly in other sections (see [Reference-level explanation][reference-level-explanation]).
 It is divided into three parts: declaring, calling and other details.